sphinx.ext.autodoc – Include documentation from docstrings

 Overloaded functions or methods will not have typehints included in the description because it is impossible to accurately represent all possible overloads as a list of parameters.

-New in version 2.1.
+Added in version 2.1.

-New in version 3.0: New option 'description' is added.
+Added in version 3.0: New option 'description' is added.

-New in version 4.1: New option 'both' is added.
+Added in version 4.1: New option 'both' is added.

 autodoc_typehints_description_target

-The default value is "all", meaning that types are documented for all parameters and return values, whether they are documented or not.
+• 'all': Types are documented for all parameters and return values, whether they are documented or not.

-When set to "documented", types will only be documented for a parameter or a return value that is already documented by the docstring.
+• 'documented': Types will only be documented for a parameter or a return value that is already documented by the docstring.

-With "documented_params", parameter types will only be annotated if the parameter is documented in the docstring.
+• 'documented_params': Parameter types will only be annotated if the parameter is documented in the docstring.
 The return type is always annotated (except if it is None).

-New in version 4.0.
+Added in version 4.0.

-New in version 5.0: New option 'documented_params' is added.
+Added in version 5.0: New option 'documented_params' is added.

 autodoc_type_aliases

 A dictionary for users defined type aliases that maps a type name to the full-qualified object name.
 It is used to keep type aliases not evaluated in the document.
-Defaults to empty ({}).

 The type aliases are only available if your program enables Postponed Evaluation of Annotations (PEP 563) feature via from __future__ import annotations.